Mothkur: About Town

 Gundala, Mothkur and Atmakur were popularly known as TriSisters.(three sisters).
-It is a regional trade centre for the four mandals of Mothkur, Atmakur and Gundala and Addagudur.
+It is a regional trade centre for the four mandals.They are Mothkur, Atmakur and Gundala and Addagudur.
 It is located on the banks of Bikkeru a tributary of Musi River which itself is a tributary of river Krishna.
 Roadways are the only mode of transport to this town.
-There are many kinds of shops and Markets that cater the needs of the people who live in villages surrounding Mothkur.
+There are variety of shops and Markets that cater the needs of the people who live in villages surrounding Mothkur.